open-mmlab/mmsegmentation/docs/en/advanced_guides/data_flow.md

 ![Basic dataflow](https://user-images.githubusercontent.com/112053249/199228350-5f80699e-7fd2-4b4c-ac32-0b16b1922c2e.png)

 The dashed border, gray filled shapes represent different data formats, while solid boxes represent modules/methods.
 Due to the great flexibility and extensibility of MMEngine, some critical base classes can be inherited and their methods can be overridden.
 The diagram above only holds when users are not customizing `TrainLoop`, `ValLoop`, and `TestLoop` in `Runner`, and are not overriding `train_step`, `val_step` and `test_step` method in their custom model.
-The default setting of loops in MMSegmentation is as follows:
+The default setting of loops in MMSegmentation is as follows, it uses `IterBasedTrainLoop` to train models with 20000 iterations in total and do evaluation each 2000 iterations.

 ```python
 train_cfg = dict(type='IterBasedTrainLoop', max_iters=20000, val_interval=2000)